Hippocampus: Anatomy and functions

 Temporal lobe epilepsy is characterized by recurrent, unprovoked seizures which originate from the temporal lobe, arguably the most epileptogenic region of the brain.
 These seizures can be either focal aware seizures (simple partial seizures which occur without loss of awareness), and focal impaired awareness seizures (complex partial seizures with loss of awareness), although generalized seizures can also occur.
 The CA1 field of the hippocampus, known as Sommer’s sector, is particularly susceptible to the anoxia that can occur during temporal lobe epilepsy; this can be associated with agitation or aggression, anger, anxiety paranoia, and other emotional phenomena.

 Rabies is a bullet-shaped, negative-sense, single-stranded RNA virus that is transmitted to humans via the bite of an infected animal (typically a dog, bat, or other mammal) and causes a lethal encephalitis (inflammation of the brain).
 Once the victim is inoculated with the virus via the bite, the virus ascends to the brain via the peripheral nerves.
-This can take weeks or even months depending on the bite site - the closer the bite is to the brain, the shorter the incubation period.
-Initial symptoms are nonspecific, including headache, fever, and malaise; but co-occurrence with paresthesias at or around the wound site is diagnostic.
+Initial symptoms are nonspecific, including headache, fever, and malaise.
 As the virus progresses, the victim experiences extreme central nervous system excitability manifesting as hypersensitivity to pain, violent motor responses, and convulsions.
 Violent contractions of the pharyngeal muscles make swallowing difficult and painful; this is the reason why those with symptomatic rabies will avoid drinking, even water, and are thus described as “hydrophobic”.
 These pharyngeal spasms are also the cause of the characteristic foaming at the mouth.
 Eventually, meningismus occurs, followed by flaccid paralysis; alternations between mania and stupor progress to coma, and eventual death due to failure of the brain’s respiratory center.

 The pathognomonic histopathologic findings in rabies are round- or oval-shaped eosinophilic cytoplasmic inclusions called Negri bodies, which can be observed in the pyramidal neurons of the hippocampus and the Purkinje cells of the cerebellum.